 WATERVILLE, MAINE, February 2022 — About 20 percent of U.S. parents are homeschooling their children right now.
 Prior to the pandemic, the rate was three percent.
 For many parents, this is a new venture, and they may be looking for guidance.
-Thomas College education professor Dr. Katie Rybakova recently published a new book on this subject called This Is Homeschooling: Stories of Unconventional Learning Practices on the Road and in Nature.
+Thomas College education professor Dr. Katie Rybakova recently published a new book on the subject of Alternative Education called This Is Homeschooling: Stories of Unconventional Learning Practices on the Road and in Nature.

 “The book gives the perspectives and practical advice to families of how to approach homeschooling in lots of ways– different chapters are written by different authors, so you really are getting 13 different ‘how to’ experiences from passionate individuals, most of whom are veteran homeschoolers or were homeschooled themselves,” said Rybakova.
 “Ultimately the book focuses on normalizing the shift in education from standardization to individualization based on family and child needs, interests, and values.”